 Visitability – 5 points

-Applicants must commit to all three items in order to receive points by completing attachment F. It is up to the applicant to follow all Section 504 requirements if applicable to the specific project.
+Applicants must commit to all three items in order to receive points by completing attachment G. It is up to the applicant to follow all Section 504 requirements if applicable to the specific project.

 Accepted items:

 Door openings must be at a minimum 32” wide to accommodate a wheelchair